CMSC125-ICS-UPLB/c-refresher/README.md

 ```

 The last common operation is deleting a node.
-The code below searches for the data of it exists then deletes the node.
+The code below searches for the data if it exists then deletes the node.

 ```C
 void delete(struct node **head, int data){